hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 I have no specific use case, but I was exploring how far one can go in making Red emulate a functional language --in other words use it for functional programming.
 Red already has functions as first-class values, after all.

 [9:57:46](#QqnfriYvzdPFqWKe7z5fkhZ8JDauD9Bd4P_DQElEk4Q) <Boum69 (Boum69)>:
-Best wishes for the future of the amazing Red langage and for all of you. Ì†ΩÌπÇ
+Best wishes for the future of the amazing Red langage and for all of you. üôÇ

 [10:14:03](#eydu9lnyFtce4xhrfVmE4SEljHq-w5mL8xRM5xIUocg) <GalenIvanov (Galen Ivanov)>:
 Happy New Year!